shanusingh01/CODSOFT/README.md

+#CODSOFT

 Hi there!
-I have uploaded all the projects which I got as tasks during my internship at @CODSOFT.
+I have uploaded all the projects which I got as tasks during my web development internship.